A-scientist1/lincoln_linux-admin-tasks_semester8-2025/Documentation-task1.md

 ```

-\--bash code ends\-\--
+--bash code ends---

+Execution:

-[Execution: ]{.underline}Run the script by typing in its relative path
+Run the script by typing in its relative path
 and pressing the return/enter key.

-[Verification:]{.underline}
+Verification:

-Run the command: \"cut -d: -f1 /etc/passwd\", or \"getent passwd \| cut
+Run the command: "cut -d: -f1 /etc/passwd", or "getent passwd | cut
--d: -f1\", and check the lower pat of the output to check if the users
+-d: -f1", and check the lower pat of the output to check if the users
 have been created.

-The \"cut\" command is used to extract sections from each line of a file
+The "cut" command is used to extract sections from each line of a file
-with a specified delimeter (in this case \":\")
+with a specified delimeter (in this case ":")

-The \"/etc/passwd\" is a common file that contains user account
+The "/etc/passwd" is a common file that contains user account
 information, with fields separated by a colon (:)

-The \"-d\" option allows the \"cut\" command to recieve delimeters that
+The "-d" option allows the "cut" command to recieve delimeters that
 specifies how sections (in this case, fields) are separated.
 Without
-providing a delimiter (e.g., -d:), the \"cut\" command will fail or
+providing a delimiter (e.g., -d:), the "cut" command will fail or
 produce unexpected results.

-\"-f1\" selects the first field (the username) from each line within a
+"-f1" selects the first field (the username) from each line within a
-file (the \"passwd\" file.
+file (the "passwd" file.
 E.g.,
 username:password:UID:GID:GECOS:home_directory:shell).

-In a nutshell, the shell command \"cut -d: -f1 /etc/passwd\" lists all
+In a nutshell, the shell command "cut -d: -f1 /etc/passwd" lists all
 usernames on a Linux system by extracting the first field from each line
 of the /etc/passwd file.